Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 Other observers in Myanmar told DW anonymously due to security concerns that the decisive factor for success this time around will be whether the protest movement is better organized and coordinated.

 There is no sign of the military giving in.
-The stamina of the demonstrators in sticking it out for a long time is therefore critical.
+The stamina of the demonstrators in sticking it out for a long period is therefore critical.

 In recent years, expectations for democracy in Myanmar at home and abroad have been greatly exaggerated.